Starting from: | $125per person |

 |

-Our lunch will be served by the local family – TAMALES on Sundays and SAK’POR on Thursdays.
+Our visit includes a look at traditional dance and costume making, followed by lunch served by a local family: TAMALES on Sundays or SAK’POR on Thursdays.

 TAMALES: made of corn with meat and tomato sauce inside, wrapped into banana leaves and cooked with special wild leaves that contributes to a smoky flavor .